 +All values based on 2.3 mm glass pane thickness.
 Results may vary with different glass thicknesses, tempered glass, grid applications and other specialty glass types.

+Built Tough.
 All CompositWood windows arrive with the industry’s finest hardware system.
 The operators, locks, and hinges have all been developed to work together to meet or exceed industry performance requirements.
 CompositWood utilizes only the strongest, beautiful design, easy to operate and highest performing hardware available in the market.

 COMPOSITWOOD® Grids add a specialized look to your home’s curb appeal.
 Grids Between Glass (GBGs) afford easy cleaning.
 Simulated Divided Lites (SDLs) are permanently adhered to the glass panes inside and out and are designed to look like a true multi-paned window.